Last updated on November 25th, 2020

 9. Green Peas

-If you love grabbing green peas from your garden, then you are on the right track of getting protein.
+If you love grabbing green peas from your garden, then you are on the right track to getting protein.
 Yes, the yummy peas offer 9 grams of protein per cooked cup, which is a little bit more than a cup of milk.

-In addition to protein, a serving of peas contains Vitamin A, C, K, 25% of your daily fibre, manganese, and folate as well.
+In addition to protein, a serving of peas contains Vitamin A, C, and K, 25% of your daily fibre, manganese, and folate as well.

 Furthermore, these are also fantastic sources of other vital contents for body growth, such as zinc, magnesium, copper, iron, and phosphorus.